waveform80/pisense/docs/demos.rst

 Next, we call :func:`draw_text` which will return us a small :class:`~PIL.Image.Image` object containing the rendered text (we've added some padding at the bottom so the text is "top aligned").
-We'll "add" that to the chart we've drawn (a simple method of rendering) and then clip the result to the range 0 to 1 (because where the text overlays the chart we'll probably exceed the bounds of the red channel):
+We'll convert that to an array, and "add" that to the chart we've drawn (a simple method of overlaying) and then clip the result to the range 0 to 1 (because where the text overlays the chart we'll probably exceed the bounds of the red channel):

 .. literalinclude:: examples/thermometer.py
     :lines: 15-19